ncatlab/nlab-content/pages/0/2/6/4/4620/content.md

 * In <http://www1.maths.leeds.ac.uk/~rathjen/Lifschitz.pdf> is a model by Michael Rathjen that separates WLPO from LLPO.
 Similarly, [Grossack 24](#Grossack24) shows that Johnstone's topological topos separates WLPO from LLPO.

-## Analytic versions {#analytic}
+## Analytic principles of omniscience

 Bishop introduced the above principles of omniscience to show that certain results in pointwise [[analysis]] could not be constructive, by showing that these results implied a principle of omniscience.
-The principles of omniscience that appear directly in analysis are these:
+There are similar axioms in analysis which imply the principles of omniscience for natural numbers, called [[analytic principles of omniscience]], and include the following:

 *  The __analytic LPO__ states that the usual [[apartness relation]] on the set $\mathbb{R}$ of [[real numbers]] is [[decidable relation|decidable]] ($x \neq y$ or $x = y$), or equivalently __[[trichotomy]]__ for the real numbers ($x \lt y$ or $x = y$ or $x \gt y$), or equivalently, that the real numbers form a [[discrete field]].